Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 If the stressor isn’t that big, then the recovery process could be very quick or even fairly non-existent.

 For instance, walking is low intensity exercise that is is pretty easy to recover from generally.
 A lot of people could almost walk all day and still recover from that stressor by the next day.
+They could even do multiple walks in a day with repeat performance.

 In contrast, HIIT training is very high intensity exercise that is difficult to recover from generally.
 A lot of people won’t be able to do it for more than 30 minutes and even at such low volumes, it could take people a full three days before their ability to do it again returns to baseline (or slight improvement).

 Everything you do is a relative spectrum.
 The more intense, the shorter durations are tolerable.
 The less intense, the longer durations are tolerable.
 If you do a lot of something very intense, it’s very difficult to recover.
-If you do a little of something not very intense, it’s really easy to recover from it.
+If you do a little of something not very intense, it’s easier to recover from it.

 Deloading and Tapering